amartripathi0/amartripathi0/README.md

-Hello everyone this is Amar here is my Insta ID: [Insta](https://instagram.com/theamartripathi
+Hello everyone this is Amar Tripathi
+I'm sophomore